medcloudbr/development-challenge-five/README.md

 ## Delivery

 You MUST fork this repository to your own account and push you code to it.
-When you finish it, you must send a email to cv@medcloud.com.br with your curriculum, fork and how many time you managed to complete the challenge.
+When you finish it, you must send a email to cv@medcloud.com.br with your curriculum and your fork.

 Good luck!
 Any doubts, feel free to send an email to cv@medcloud.com.br.